3.18 Provisions, contingent liabilities and contingent assets

 The fair value of financial instruments as referred to above have been classified into three categories depending on the inputs used in the valuation technique.
 The hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and lowest priority to unobservable inputs (Level 3 measurements).

-Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market inputs directly or indirectly and rely as little as possible on entity-specific estimates.
+Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

-Note 36: Financial Risk Management
+Note 37: Financial Risk Management Risk management framework

 The Company has in place a mechanism to inform the Board about the risk assessment and the risk minimization procedures in place and periodical review to ensure that management controls risk through means of a properly defined framework.
-The Company has formulated and adopted Risk Management Policy to prescribe risk assessment, management, reporting and disclosure requirements of the Company to comply with the rules of the regulator.
+The Company has formulated and adopted Risk Management Policy to prescribe risk assessment, management, reporting and disclosure requirements of the Company to comply with the rules of the regulator

 The Company’s audit committee also oversees how management monitors compliance with the Company’s risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
 The audit committee is assisted in its oversight role by internal audit.
 Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the audit committee.

-The Company's principal financial liabilities, comprises of borrowings, trade and other payables.
-The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include investments in equity shares, loans, trade and other receivables, and cash and cash equivalents that the Company derives directly from its operations.
-The Company also holds FVTOCI/FVTPL investments.
+The Company’s principal financial liabilities, comprises of borrowings, trade and other payables.
+The main purpose of these financial liabilities is to finance the Company’s operations.
+The Company’s principal financial assets include investments in equity shares, loans, trade and other receivables, and cash and cash equivalents that the Company derives directly from its operations.
+The Company also holds FVOCI/FVTPL investments.

 This note explains the sources of risk to which the Company is exposed to and how the entity manages the risk.